JeremyAnsel/xwa_hooks/xwa_hook_mission_objects/zip/readme.txt

 TargetableMeshes = indices
 indices are a comma separated list.
 If the list is empty then all meshes are targetable.

+# lod distance
+To define a global lod distance set the "AdjustLodDistance" setting in the "hook_mission_objects.cfg" file or the "hook_mission_objects" section of "hooks.ini".
+The default value is 1.0.
+To define a per-mission value set "AdjustLodDistance" setting in the "[MissionDir]\[Mission]_Objects.txt" file or the "[Objects]" section of "[MissionDir]\[Mission].ini".
+The default value is 1.0.

 *** Credits ***